SherG/cool-iron/blog/seo-set-forget.md

 The entire venture was a resounding success because he understood the value he could extract from that web property and the investment and work that would be required to turn it at a profit.

 Not all old domains are in this price range, of course.
-If you decide to explore paying 4, 5, or 6 figures for a domain, you'll want to confer with someone who's savvy in the practice of identifying and negotiating for quality domains.
+If you decide to explore paying 4, 5, or 6 figures for a domain, you'll want to confer with someone who's savvy in identifying and negotiating for quality domains.

 And, like the CEO I mentioned, you'll want to be clear on the value proposition you're investing in.